OpenVerifiable/open-verifiable-id-sdk/architecture/0004-carbon-awareness-integration.md

 ## Context

-ov-id-sdk needs to integrate carbon awareness to track and minimize the environmental impact of digital identity operations.
+open-verifiable-id-sdk needs to integrate carbon awareness to track and minimize the environmental impact of digital identity operations.
 This includes credential issuance, DID operations, and cryptographic computations.
 The solution must provide transparent carbon tracking while maintaining performance and user sovereignty.

 ## Requirements